|Amount Per Serving||% Daily Value*|

 Niacin is an essential vitamin, but it often produces a "niacin flush."
 It stimulates prostaglandin D2 production, a lipid that causes blood vessels to dilate.
 The sudden surge in these lipids also boosts blood flow, thus triggering a flush response.
 Flushing characteristics include tingling and itching sensations, skin redness or warmth, sweating, shortness of breath, increased heart rate, chills, dizziness, and even fainting.

 Inositol hexanicotinate provides the benefits of niacin without its characteristic flush.
 The body metabolizes inositol hexanicotinate slower than niacin, requiring 6-10 hours to reach peak serum levels compared to 0.5-1 hour.
 Nicotinamide is another flush-free niacin compound.

-Niacin is a vital, water-soluble vitamin, also known as Vitamin B3.
-It is also called niacin, nicotinic acid, nicotinamide and niacinamide.
-Niacin is one of the most stable of the B vitamins (Wikipedia).
-It is resistant to the effects of heat, light, air, acid and alkali.
-Niacin and niacinamide are white crystalline substances soluble in both water and alcohol.
-They are both readily absorbed from the small intestine.
-Small amounts may be kept in the liver, while most of the excess through urine.
+Niacin is a vital, water-soluble form of vitamin B3, also called niacin, nicotinic acid, nicotinamide, and niacinamide.
+Niacin is one of the most stable water-soluble vitamins, as it resists the effects of heat, light, air, acid, and alkali.
+The small intestines absorb niacin readily.
+Small amounts may be kept in the liver, but the body excretes from of the excess through urine.
 The body can’t produce niacin and relies on dietary sources.

-You will receive a resealable bag of this powder.
-Store in a cool, dry area protected from light.
+PureBulk packages inositol hexanicotinate powder in a resealable bag.
+Store it in a cool, dry area protected from light.
 Reseal after each use.